-Overview the three components of Army unit culture.
+To provide an overview of the three components of Army unit culture.

-- 1. Discuss the three parts that make up unit culture; identity, roles, and rules. [?] - For our purposes, team or unit culture is made up of (1) identity, (2) roles, and (3) rules. - [ASK]: What are some examples of identity, roles, and rules that are part of your unit?
+- 1. Discuss the three parts that make up unit culture; identity, roles, and rules. - For our purposes, team or unit culture is made up of (1) identity, (2) roles, and (3) rules. - A unit's identity can reveal whether teammates see themselves as professionals or not. - The advantage of cultivating the identity of a professional warrior can strengthen the team's commitment to their mission and to excellence. - [ASK]: What are some examples of identity, roles, and rules that are part of your unit?